![]() |

 2) Developing and monitoring appropriate plans to address the nutritional needs of the eligible child based upon individual assessment;

-3) Making referrals to appropriate community resources to achieve plans; and
+3) Making referrals to appropriate community resources to carry out nutrition goals; and

 4) Family training, education and support provided to assist the child's family in understanding the child's needs as related to nutrition services and to enhancing the child's development.

-j) Occupational therapy services to address the functional needs of a child related to adaptive development; adaptive behavior and play; and sensory, motor, and postural development.
+i) Occupational therapy services to address the functional needs of an infant or toddler with a disability related to adaptive development; adaptive behavior and play; and sensory, motor, and postural development.
 These services are designed to improve the child's functional ability to perform tasks in home, school, and community settings and include:

 2) Adaptation of the environment and selection, design and fabrication of assistive and orthotic devices to facilitate development and promote the acquisition of functional skills;